• Skip to primary navigation

 Instructions

-To make the quinoa salad combine the quinoa and water in a pot.
-Bring the quinoa to a boil, then reduce the heat to a simmer.
+To make the quinoa salad combine the quinoa and water (or broth) in a pot.
+Bring the water to a boil, then reduce the heat to a simmer.
 Cover the pot and cook the quinoa for 15-17 minutes until the water has been absorbed.

-Fluff the quinoa then let the quinoa cool for about 20 minutes.
-After 20 minutes, add the quinoa to a large bowl along with the lemon zest, parsley, diced peppers and red onion, pistachios, and apricot.
+Fluff the quinoa then scoop it into a large bowl and let it cool for about 20 minutes.
+After 20 minutes, add the lemon zest, parsley, diced peppers, red onion, pistachios, and apricot.
 Season with a pinch or two of salt then mix.
 Taste, then season with more salt as needed.

 To make the cashew tzatziki, combine the drained and rinsed cashews, water, lemon juice, salt, and nutritional yeast in a blender.
 Blend until very smooth.
 Pour the tzatziki into a bowl, then stir in the dill and cucumber.
 Cover and chill until ready to use.